OpenTermsArchive/contrib-versions/Linkedin/Terms of Service.md

 If you have questions or comments about this User Agreement, please contact us online or by physical mail at:

-For Members in the United States: LinkedIn Corporation Attn: User Agreement Issues 2029 Stierlin Court Mountain View, CA 94043 USA For Members outside the United States: LinkedIn Ireland Attn: User Agreement Issues Gardner House, Wilton Place, Wilton Plaza, Dublin 2 Ireland Back to Top
+For Members in the United States:

+LinkedIn Corporation

+Attn: User Agreement Issues

+2029 Stierlin Court

+Mountain View CA 94043

+USA

+For Members outside the United States:

+LinkedIn Ireland

+Attn: User Agreement Issues

+Gardner House, Wilton Place,

+Wilton Plaza Dublin 2 94043

+Ireland

+Back to Top

 LinkedIn Corporation, Mountain View, California, USA, and LinkedIn Ireland, Dublin, Ireland, March 26, 2014